algosup/2022-Project-Artificial-Intelligence-Group-B/Documents/Technical.md

 #### Train the model

-Now that you have a model, you have to compile it and define the optimizer, the loss and the metrics, you always can modify them to improve your model.
+Now that you have a model, you have to compile it and define the optimizer composed of the loss and the metrics, you can always modify them to improve your model.

 ````
 model.compile(
  optimizer= RMSprop(lr=initial_learning_rate, clipvalue=2.0),
  loss='categorical_crossentropy',
  metrics=['accuracy']
 )
 ````